top of page

 Direct Debits can be paid quarterly at no charge, or payments can be spread over 12 months for which there is an admin fee of £16.50+vat.

-The Credit Control Dept at Hazelvine monitor individuals’ accounts and send out any reminder letters as necessary.
+The Credit Control Dept at Anthem Management monitor individuals’ accounts and send out any reminder letters as necessary.
 Their process is as follows -

-Step 3 – If there is still no contact, then the account will be passed to Allsquare Law.
+Step 3 – If there is still no contact, then the account will be passed to SE Solicitors.
 They send a letter introducing themselves and advising that since they are now handling the situation, to contact them to arrange payment.
-They also advise of their fees which are liable and also warns of the risk of legal action.
+They also advise of their fees which are liable and warns of the risk of legal action.

 Your directors monitor planned and potential exceptional capital expenditure and, as far as possible, make sure there are reserves available from time to time to meet those costs so the service charges are smoothed out.